Okra is a medicinal vegetable with mucilagenous properties to nurture the gut

 There are many different varieties and will cross pollinate by insect activity, so if you have a favourite strain be sure to separate it by thirty metres at least from your other varieties.

+When harvesting okra if the top of the vegetable can snap off easily it is ready to pick.
+You must check them every day as they ripen very quickly.
+If you leave it too long, it should be left for seed.
 Harvest the seed when the pods are brown and dry and the seeds rattle inside.
 They will remain viable for three years if you season is dry, less if it is damp.
 Store in a cool dark place.

 Cook it very quickly in stirfry or for a long time in stews or soups.
 There is no medium cooking time with this vegetable.
 It is a favourite in Rasta Ital Cooking.